 (Grill open from 5-9 p.m.)

 Have a favorite home recipe?
 We can make it.

 If you’re homesick for one of your favorite foods or have an idea for a recipe that would be great in the dining room, let us know!
 Our chefs will work their magic to make sure your dining experience is delicious.

-Varsity athletics will resume with practices in mid-August following the guidelines and schedule reductions recommended by the National Association for Intercollegiate Athletics (NAIA) and Heart of America Athletic Conference.
+Varsity athletics have resumed with practices following the guidelines and schedule reductions recommended by the National Association for Intercollegiate Athletics (NAIA) and Heart of America Athletic Conference.
 To learn more about the NAIA Fall Sports update and scheduling, click here.

 - Heart of America Athletic Conference is requiring COVID testing prior to the first competition.